-We’re excited to announce that on November 30, the members of the Addison-Penzak Jewish Community Center and the Jewish Federation of Silicon Valley voted to approve a merger of the two organizations into a single entity, Jewish Silicon Valley.
-We expect the merger to be completed sometime in early 2021.
+We’re excited to announce that in February 2021, the Addison-Penzak Jewish Community Center and the Jewish Federation of Silicon Valley officially merged into a single entity, Jewish Silicon Valley.

 This is an exciting moment as we bring together both agencies’ programs and services, leadership development and community-building activities, and communal philanthropy to provide a unified and welcoming experience for all of our members, partner agencies and the entire community.
 As you may know, the two organizations already share a building, so the staffs of both organizations are accustomed to working together.

 And the JCC isn’t going away!
 Our programs will continue to operate under the APJCC name, as part of the new merged organization.